 As of MySQL Server 5.6, row-based replication now supports row image control.
 By logging only those columns required for uniquely identifying and executing changes on each row (as opposed to all columns) for each row change, it is possible to save disk space, network resources, and memory usage.
-You can determine whether full or minimal rows are logged by setting the binlog_row_image server system variable to one of the values minimal (log required columns only), full (log all columns), or noblob (log all columns).
+You can determine whether full or minimal rows are logged by setting the binlog_row_image server system variable to one of minimal (log required columns only), full (log all columns), or noblob (log all columns except for unneeded BLOB or TEXT columns).